supremenasir/catalogApp/README.md

 # Catalog App.

-## Setting up the VM
+## Setting up the server
-- On git bash, first a virtual machine by typing 'vagrant up' from the Catalog folder.
-The pg_config.sh will also run and will install the required dependencies.
-- Once the VM is installed, just type 'vagrant ssh' to login to the VM.
-- Change the path to /vagrant.
-This will make you land in the Catalog folder.
+### Create user grader

+Run Following commands
+- adduser grader
+- sudo usermod -aG sudo grader

+### Setting up ports for SSH
+-

 ## How to run the application
 - From the Catalog folder run the database_setup.py